awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-debugging-scope-json-line.md

 Within a JSON Line, an error might mean the JSON Line can stil be used for training\.
 For example, if the left value for one of four bounding boxes associated with a label is negative, the model is still trained using the other valid bounding boxes\.
 JSON Line error information is returned for the invalid bounding box \([ERROR\_INVALID\_BOUNDING\_BOX](tm-debugging-json-line-errors.md#tm-error-ERROR_INVALID_BOUNDING_BOX)\)\.
 In this example, the error information is added to the `annotation` object where the error occurs\.

 Warning errors, such as [WARNING\_NO\_ANNOTATIONS](tm-debugging-json-line-errors.md#tm-warning-WARNING_NO_ANNOTATIONS), aren't used for training and count as ignored JSON lines \(`ignored_json_lines`\) in the manifest summary\.
-For more information, see [Understanding the Manifest Summary](tm-debugging-summary.md)\.
+For more information, see [Understanding the manifest summary](tm-debugging-summary.md)\.
 Additionally, ignored JSON Lines don't count towards the 20% error threshold for training and testing\.

   For information about specific non\-terminal data validation errors, see [Non\-Terminal JSON Line Validation Errors](tm-debugging-json-line-errors.md)\.

 **Note**
 If there are too many data validation errors, training is stopped and a [ERROR\_TOO\_MANY\_INVALID\_ROWS\_IN\_MANIFEST](tm-debugging-aggregate-errors.md#tm-error-ERROR_TOO_MANY_INVALID_ROWS_IN_MANIFEST) terminal error is reported in the manifest summary\.

-For information about correcting JSON Line errors, see [Fixing Training Errors](tm-debugging-fixing-validation-errors.md)\.
+For information about correcting JSON Line errors, see [Fixing training errors](tm-debugging-fixing-validation-errors.md)\.

-## JSON Line Error Format<a name="tm-json-line-error-format"></a>
+## JSON line error format<a name="tm-json-line-error-format"></a>

 Amazon Rekognition Custom Labels adds non\-terminal validation error information to image level and object localization format JSON Lines\.
-For more information, see [Creating a Manifest File](cd-manifest-files.md)\.
+For more information, see [Creating a manifest file](cd-manifest-files.md)\.

 ### Image Level Errors<a name="tm-debugging-image-level"></a>

 The following example shows the `Error` arrays in an image level JSON Line\.
 There are two sets of errors\.
 Errors related to label attribute metadata \(in this example, sport\-metadata\) and errors related to the image\.
 An error includes an error code \(code\), error message \(message\)\.
-For more information, see [Image\-Level Labels in Manifest Files](cd-manifest-files-classification.md)\.
+For more information, see [Image\-Level labels in manifest files](cd-manifest-files-classification.md)\.

 ```
 {